BrianRxm Coins in Movies 402/407

 An artist is hired by a wealthy man to teach his niece about art.
 He encounters the title character who tells him some odd things about the family.
 The artist and a family member uncover a plot to deprive an heiress of her money.

 One of the family members is a recluse who dislikes people, noises, and bright lights.
-He is a coin collector and keeps his coins in a coin cabinet in trays.
+He is a coin collector and keeps his coins in trays in a coin cabinet.
 He owns a "twelfth century crown of Lorenzo", a coin that is "absolutely priceless."

 Woman In White